PatrickBaus/pyUgGpib/README.md

 * Out-of-bounds read when reading the firmware version.
 The controller sends one more byte than requested.
 * Out-of-bounds read when discovering GPIB devices.
 The controller sends one more byte than requested.
 * Out-of-bounds read when the GPIB device does not return any data.
 The controller sends one more byte than requested.

-I have also had problems when using the adapter with an HP3478A.
-This device consistently crashed the adapter and only power cycling brought it back to life.
-The HP3478A is not SCPI compliant, so the issue might lie there.

 ## Versioning